UFC 285: Jon Jones vs Ciryl Gane odds, predictions, and best bets

 The total rounds for Jones vs Gane are set at 4.5 rounds with the over being favored at -145.
 The under is being offered at +115.

-With the over being favored, it suggests the fight will go the distance on Saturday night.
+With the over being favored, it suggests the fight will go the distance.

 Check out the chart below for the best odds for total rounds.